Peltorator/klees-measure-lower-bounds-repo/README.md

 - `covering-designs-for-lower-bounds.txt` — best known to us covering designs for each value of $d$ from $3$ to $44$ already given as suitable inputs for `covering-design-match-check.cpp` and corresponding lower bounds obtained by using these covering designs.

 - `prefix-covering-design-check.cpp` — given $d$, $K$, $\alpha$ and a sequence of blocks checks whether it is indeed a correct $(d, K, \alpha)$ prefix covering design.
-Can be used to check Theorem 5.
+Can be used to check Theorem 5 constructions.
 Needed inputs are given at the bottom of the file.